 I checked my e-mail and the weather forecasts.
 They predicted very low winds but slowly veering from southerlies to northerlies.
 Around noon I got a phone call from my friends Vanessa and Dimitris Vourliotis.
 There were up at the monastery of Zoodochos Pigi that overlooks the whole bay.
 From there they noticed a sailboat that they were sure it was Thetis and they called me to verify.
 It is very hard to hide here in Samos.
 It seems that in every nook and cranny there is someone who knows you.

 Later I took all the trash that I had collected, including the net tangle from ashore to the next cove, Mourtia, and put it into the trash bins.

 In the afternoon the British S/Y Talikster arrived and anchored not too far from Thetis.
 Later the Taliksters, John and Polly, came for an ouzo.
-In 1995, with their previous S/Y, they crossed the Atlantic arriving to St. Lucia and then returned via the Azores.
-They keep their boat at the new Didim Marina and cruise with her in April to June and then again in September and October.
+In 1995, with their previous S/Y, they had crossed the Atlantic arriving to St. Lucia and then returned via the Azores.
+They keep their boat at the new Didim Marina and cruise with her from April to June and then again from September to October.

-I baked two potatoes in the oven, sliced and coated with olive oil and some water, salt, pepper, and thyme.
+I baked two potatoes in the oven, sliced and coated them with olive oil, added some water, salt, pepper, and thyme.
 These I ate later with the last two slices of the pot roast.

 Friday June 7, 2013, Day 10

 Fairly early in the morning I went ashore with a bag and a clipper.
 After climbing up the hill I cut some fresh thyme to have for cooking not only in Thetis but also in Kalami, in our house in Washington, D.C., and to give to our daughter Corinna.
 Back on board I looked at the weather forecasts.
 The predictions called for very light winds for today but stronger NW winds for tomorrow possibly up to force 5.